 Mission | 使命

-Find out about the institute's ambitions and watch a short video in English or Mandarin.
+Learn about the Institute's goals, and watch short videos in English or Mandarin Chinese.

 Prof Peter Gries / The Manchester China Institute Director